$6.2 million Lineworker Training Center dedicated in Mandan

 A new Lineworker Training Center on the North Dakota Association of Rural Electric Cooperatives campus in Mandan aims to boost training for Bismarck State College's lineworker program and for the electric co-op workforce in the state.

-Officials on Friday unveiled the $6.2 million, 26,337-square-foot facility that has been in the works more than a year.
+Officials last Friday unveiled the $6.2 million, 26,337-square-foot facility that has been in the works more than a year.

 “The new Lineworker Training Center stands as a testament of the electric cooperative commitment to our current and future workforce, to meeting the needs of our industry and, above all, powering the lives of our members and the communities we serve,” association General Manager and Executive Vice President Josh Kramer said in a statement.